Japan

 Regulated under the Qualified Invoice Issuing System (QIIS).
 Aligns with Japan’s consumption tax requirements and international e-invoicing standards.

-Who Needs E-Invoices in Japan?
+Who needs e-invoices in Japan?

 • Registered Businesses: Must issue qualified invoices under QIIS to enable recipients to claim consumption tax credits.